specklesystems/speckle-docs/dev/server-rest-api.md

 ## Uploading and Downloading Objects

-### Check if the server contains a list of objects
+### Check if the Server Contains a List of Objects

 This method is useful for optimizing uploads, so that objects that are already in the stream are not uploaded for every commit.